dhelonious/mastodon-snap/docs/build.md

-# 🔨 Build the snap file locally
+# 🔨 Build the Snap file locally

-It is also possible to build the snap file yourself:
+It is also possible to build the Snap file yourself:

 1. Clone this repository:

     git clone https://github.com/dhelonious/mastodon-server

-2. Build the snap by running
+2. Build the Snap by running

     snapcraft

 in the repository's root directory.

 > [!NOTE]
-> Snapcraft relies on either `multipassd` or `lxd` to create snaps inside a virtual machine.
-Therefore, snaps cannot be created on a virtual infrastructure that does not support nested virtualization.
+> Snapcraft relies on either `multipassd` or `lxd` to create Snaps inside a virtual machine.
+Therefore, Snaps cannot be created on a virtual infrastructure that does not support nested virtualization.